SYLARAJSRIPATHY/MAZEBOT/README.md

 # botv3 CAD Model

-This is the STEP file for the botv3 mobile robot assembly.
+This is the stl file for the botv3 mobile robot assembly.

 ## Files

-- `botv3_v5.step` — Complete CAD model with all components and assembly structure.
+- `botv3_v5.stl` — Complete CAD model with all components and assembly structure.

 ## Getting Dimensions in Fusion 360